-Expanding on this work we aim to better understand the role of coordination in 3D dynamics of gait, in simulation and experiments, to further elucidate the relationship between coordination and energetics.
-Previously, the results from \cite{luigi_bianchi_kinematic_1998} showed a strong correlation between mechanical energy cost and the CVP.
-While the causality of this correlation is as yet indeterminate, we believe that extending ISC from kinematics to dynamic coordination could help address this fundamental question.
-Ultimately, the goal is to develop a means to reduce metabolic cost based on a deeper understanding of dynamic coordination and its ties to energetics.
+We believe that extending ISC from kinematics to dynamic coordination could potentially help address the relationship between coordination and energetics.
+Previously, the results from \cite{luigi_bianchi_kinematic_1998} showed a strong correlation between mechanical energy cost and the CVP, and experiments using our control framework could help address this fundamental question.
+The causality of this correlation has not yet been demonstrated, so in future work we aim to assess causality by perturbing coordination and measuring the resultant changes to energetics.
+Ultimately, the goal is to develop a means to reduce metabolic cost in amputees based on a deeper understanding of dynamic coordination and its ties to energetics.

-Though reporting joint angles has become standard for the evaluation of human movement, angles/moments in elevation coordinates have been shown here to reveal attributes of human motion that are not evident when considering angles/moments in joint coordinates alone.
-This provides motivation to the biomechanics community to report empirical gait data in elevation coordinates when possible.
-Our ISC3d toolbox was developed explicitly with the goal to facilitate the use of elevation angles for such comparisons.
-Critically, the broader question of whether the human nervous system is controlled in joint or global coordinates is one that remains an open question within the field of study of neural control of movement \cite{grasso_motor_1998,barliya_human_2024}.

-Moreover, the origin of ISC is an open question.
-Intersegmental coordination may represent a objective function of the Central Nervous System (CNS) for reducing the dimensionality of gait, and it remains an open area of debate whether the coordination is a controlled variable in human motor control \cite{barliya_analytical_2009,ivanenko_modular_2007}, or merely a kinematic result of a mechanical performance metric \cite{hicheur_intersegmental_2006}.
+We present results showing dimensionality reduction in moment space.
+This novel approach suggests that ISC \textit{extends} beyond kinematic variables, which we believe could help elucidate open questions within the field of neural control of movement, such as the origin of ISC.
+Intersegmental coordination may represent an objective function of the Central Nervous System (CNS) for reducing the dimensionality of gait, and it remains an open area of debate whether the coordination is a controlled variable in human motor control \cite{barliya_analytical_2009,ivanenko_modular_2007}, or merely a kinematic result of a mechanical performance metric \cite{hicheur_intersegmental_2006}.